Chikubayama Masakuni: Retirement from sumo

 He retired from being an active wrestler in January 1989 and became an elder of the Japan Sumo Association under the name Nakagawa.
 However, following the sudden death in June of the same year of the head of the Miyagino stable (the former Hirokawa) he became the Miyagino stablemaster.
 The first sekitori he produced was Kengaku in 1991, followed by Wakahayato in 1994 and Kōbō in 1999.
 In December 2000 he recruited future yokozuna Hakuhō, after making a promise to then maegashira Kyokushūzan of the affiliated Ōshima stable, who had invited his fellow Mongolian to Japan for trials.
 No other stable would take Hakuhō, as he weighed just 62 kg. at the time.
 However, after making his debut in March 2001 at the age of 16, Hakuhō trained hard and gained weight and muscle, and reached jūryō in January 2004.

 He was forced to give up the Miyagino name and head coach position in August 2004 when it was acquired by the former Kanechika (he had apparently only been renting it from the widow of the previous coach), but he remained in the stable under the name Kumagatani, and was still regarded as Hakuhō's mentor.
 In December 2010 he regained the Miyagino name and status of head coach after Kanechika was demoted by the Japan Sumo Association for being caught on tape discussing alleged match-fixing.
 Miyagino has also coached Ryūō, Daikihō, Ishiura and Enhō to the top division.

 In April 2019 Miyagino was given a ten percent pay cut for three months by the Sumo Association, in response to Hakuhō's breach of etiquette on the final day of the March 2019 tournament, when he led a sanbon jime to mark the end of the Heisei era, despite the day's ceremonies not being completed.

 In July 2022 the Sumo Association announced that, in light of Miyagino reaching 65 years of age, Magaki-oyakata (former yokozuna Hakuhō) and Chikubayama would be exchanging elder-stocks, with Hakuhō becoming the 13th Miyagino and becoming the stablemaster at the stable and Chikubayama becoming the 22nd Magaki.
-He has remained as a coach at Miyagino stable, in a consultancy role.
+He remained as a coach at Miyagino stable in a consultancy role until 1 June 2023.
+Upon the retirement of former maegashira Ishiura Shikanosuke, it was announced that Chikubayama ceded his elder name to Ishiura and would leave the Sumo Association prior to completing his five-year role as consultant.